Strift/portfolio/content/blog/vibe-coding-tutorial.md

   - llm
 ---

-# A structured approach to Vibe Coding with Cursor
+# A structured approach to Cursor vibe coding

 In this guide, you’ll learn my tips for setting up a good environment for vibe coding.
 I use Cursor, but you can likely achieve a similar workflow using other tools.

 ## The problem—context

-When coding by interacting with LLMs, we often encounter what’s commonly called “garbage in, garbage out.”
+When coding by interacting with LLMs, we often encounter what’s commonly called **“garbage in, garbage out.”**

 Put simply, context is essential.
 If you provide too little context, the LLM produces generic output; too much context makes it difficult for the model to determine what’s important.